cloudflare/cloudflare-docs/content/ssl/_partials/_custom-cert-ciphers.md

   list: never
 ---

-Before deploying custom certificates to Cloudflare's global network edge, Cloudflare automatically groups the certificates into certificate packs.
+Before deploying custom certificates to Cloudflare's global network, Cloudflare automatically groups the certificates into certificate packs.

 A certificate pack is a group of certificates that share the same set of hostnames — for example, `example.com` and `*.example.com` — but use different signature algorithms.